 Let pasta and broccoli simmer until pasta is el dente, soft but firm to the bite.
 Place a medium bowl in the sink with a strainer on top.
 Drain the pasta and broccoli mixture, while catching a couple of cups of the pasta water in the bowl.

 Return the empty pot to the burner.
-Add olive oil and onion - saute until soft.
-Add pre-cooked bacon and garlic - stir for another minute.
+Add olive oil, bacon, and garlic - saute for one minute.

 Add pasta and broccoli back to the pan, along with the butter and parmesan cheese.
 Stir and gradually add some of the pasta water (approximately one cup or enough to get everything nicely combined and smooth), to add moisture to the ingredients.
 Stir and serve with extra parmesan and freshly ground black pepper.